-ii The meetings marked with were recorded by President Kennedy. iii The meeting proceeded until late at night, with two discontinuations. ^{iv} The content of the meeting was a summary recorded by the President. ^v Before the meeting, the President had a meeting with members of JCS.
-Although members such as Taylor recommended VI, the President rejected it. ^{vii} The meeting was, officially, a meeting of the National Security Council. ^{vii} General Walter Sweeney, who was the Air Force's commander for air operations against Cuba, joined the meeting.
+iii The meeting proceeded until late at night, with two discontinuations. ii The meetings marked with were recorded by President Kennedy.

+^{iv} The content of the meeting was a summary recorded by the President.

+Very Before the meeting, the President had a meeting with members of JCS.
+Although members such as Taylor recommended VI, the President rejected it.

+vi The meeting was, officially, a meeting of the National Security Council. vii General Walter Sweeney, who was the Air Force's commander for air operations against Cuba, joined the meeting.

+announced publicly that the United States had decided to blockade Cuba.
+The subjects of discussions in those meeting were details of actions after blockade, viii The meeting was, officially, a meeting of the National Security Council.
+There were a few meetings hereafter until Monday, when the President the contents of the President's address, and how to explain the situation to the media and Congress.
+Therefore, we do not take them up here

-^{ix} "Subjects for discussion" indicate the options from which at least one discussant took in the meeting.
+^x "Subjects for discussion" indicate the options from which at least one discussant took in the meeting.